sikaeducation/curriculum/courses/102/standards/analyze-problems-using-methodology/topics/polya-understanding-the-problem/README.md

 # Polya's Problem-Solving Method: Understanding the Problem

-## Strategies
+The first step of Polya's problem-solving method is understanding the problem.
+This may seem obvious, but this is the most critical part of the process to get right.
+In programming, it's easy to come up with great solutions to the wrong problem.
+Very small changes in wording can result in large changes in what's being asked.

+When faced with a new problem, first identify the facts then understand them.

-### Identify
+## Identify

-* What are the unknown parts of the problem?
-* What is the unknown?
-What are the data?
-What is the condition?
+Most problems have some data that will be supplied, at least one unknown element, and some conditions that must be met.
+Identify questions.
+These are questions you can ask that will help pull those out of the problem.

 * Are you being asked to find something or prove something?
-* What are you asked to find or show?
 * Can you separate out the data, the unknown, and conditions?
 * Is all of the information relevant?
 * Are there special cases?
 * Do you understand all of the words in the problem?
 Is there any special terminology you need to distinguish?

-### Understand
+## Understand

+Being able to identify the parts of a problem is the first step, but it's insufficient on its own.
+These questions help you shape the facts into understanding.

 * Can you restate the problem?
-  * How many different ways can you do it?
+How many different ways can you do it?
+* Can you make an table that represents sample inputs and the outputs they should generate?
 * Can you think of what the opposite of this problem is?
 * Can you visualize the problem as a whole?
-* Can you make an input/output table?
 * Can you think of a picture or diagram that might help you understand the problem?
 * Have you seen a problem like this before?
   * What's different about it?
   * Can we use the same solution?
   * Is the similarity biasing you?
 * Is there an analogy for this problem?
-* Are there parts of the condition that can be separated out?
+* Are there multiple parts of the condition that can be separated out?
 * Is there a notation you can use to rewrite the problem?
-* If you simplify parts of the problem, how much precision do you lose?
+* If you simplify or round parts of the problem, how much precision do you lose?
 * Can you stretch the parameters to absurd lengths?
 * Is the sequence things happen in important?
 * Can you think of a more specific example of this problem?

-### Judge

 * Are any parts of the problem redundant?
 * Are any parts of the problem contradictory?
 * Is the problem solvable with the available information?
-* What else would be useful to know?
+* What other data would be useful to have?
+If you don't have it, can you make it up?